Speed of technological transformations required in Europe to achieve different climate goals: Results

 \

-Direct air capture (DAC) capacity is only installed for carbon budgets corresponding to temperature increase below 1.7$^{\circ}$C. The model finds it more cost-effective to capture CO$_2$ from (i) process emissions (which in 2050 represents 155MtCO$_2$/a, Fig. S7), (ii) biomass and methane used in the industry, and (iii) biomass burnt in CHP units, see also Fig. \ref{fig_NET}.
+Direct air capture (DAC) capacity is only installed for carbon budgets corresponding to temperature increase below 1.7$^{\circ}$C. The model finds it more cost-effective to capture CO$_2$ from (i) process emissions (which in 2050 represents 155MtCO$_2$/a, Note S10), (ii) biomass and methane used in the industry, and (iii) biomass combusted in CHP units, see also Fig. \ref{fig_NET}.
 With the reference cost assumptions, sequestering CO$_2$ underground is economically preferable and it occurs earlier than building Fischer-Tropsch capacities that transform the captured CO$_2$ into synthetic hydrocarbons.
 The 200MtCO$_2$/a potential for CO$_2$ sequestration assumed for Europe is fully utilised as soon as it becomes cost-effective.
 A sensitivity analysis for CO$_2$ sequestration is conducted in Section \ref{sec_CO2_storage_sensitivity}.
-The transition paths under 1.5 and 1.6 $^{\circ}$C budgets require a large deployment of Negative Emissions Technologies (NET) between 2030 and 2045.
-This is because they achieve carbon neutrality by 2040 and 2045, respectively.
-However, the exogenously defined transformation of land transport and shipping still include significant emissions at that time, which need to be compensated by NETs.
-This example illustrates the consequences for the system if the decarbonisation of some sectors lags behind the global CO$_2$ reduction targets.

 \